BUSINESS MATTERS

 Magnolia and Camden

 Few realize that South Arkansas is a powerhouse for global aerospace, defense, advanced manufacturing, and chemical innovation.
-But Leadership Arkansas Class XX will see it firsthand.
+But Leadership Arkansas Class XXI will see it firsthand.

 This session offers exclusive, behind-the-scenes access to some of the region’s top-ranked companies, many of which are key suppliers for the U.S. military and international markets.
 Participants will explore cutting-edge developments in weaponry, logistics, and natural resource distribution.
 From industrial expansion to breakthrough technologies, this immersive experience will spotlight the incredible innovation and economic strength coming out of South Arkansas.